Kiran Chhatre

 ACM SIGGRAPH Asia Conference Papers, 2023

-arxiv / video / code / website / x thread /
+arxiv / website / video / code / x thread /

 Given audio input and an emotion label, EMOTE generates an animated 3D head that has state-of-the-art lip synchronization while expressing the emotion.
 The method is trained from 2D video sequences using a novel video emotion loss and a mechanism to disentangle emotion from speech.